 TO MADRID & MONFRAGUE

-Our spring birdwatching tour to central and southern Spain begins with a morning flight from London Gatwick to Madrid, where Fernando will be waiting to welcome us.
+Our spring birdwatching tour to central and southern Spain begins with a morning flight from London Gatwick to Madrid.
 We transfer west by road toward the rolling steppe, beautiful oak woodlands and wild sierras of Extremadura.
 It's a three to four hour journey, but we will pause along the way to enjoy a delicious tapas lunch and to scan the flowing spring grasslands for Montagu’s Harrier and Bee-eater - and maybe have a first try for the elusive Black-winged Kite!

 Early evening arrival at our comfortable rural hotel, a wonderfully situated 'Hospederia' that lies right on the approach to magnificent Monfragüe National Park.
 This will be our base for the first four nights of the holiday.
 Cattle Egrets and White Storks forage for lizards and grasshoppers in the pastures, handsome Spanish Sparrows and Spotless Starlings nest in numbers about the scattered Extremaduran farmsteads, and Black Kites float effortlessly over the grasslands.
 Night at a hotel overlooking Monfragüe National Park